opulo-inc/docs/docs/guides/diy-v4/1-printing/index.md

 Details about what to print can all be found in the Bill of Materials for your version.
 This is also downloadable from your version's release.
 The BoM is a standalone webpage (just double click the HTML file to open it in a browser) that tells you everything you need to build a machine, including what color or material to 3D print all the files in, along with a render of the part.
 Use this for reference on what filament to use when printing.

+In general, most parts are intended to be printed in PLA.
+Folks have printed a Lumen in ABS, PETG, SLA resin, and even SLS nylon.
+All have their tradeoffs, but we've found we get the best performance from PLA.
+Note that the `dynamic-board-mount` is the only part in the BoM that *requires* PETG for its flexibility.

 ## Slicer Settings

 This varies wildly across printer, material, environment, etc. but good rules of thumb are: